decretist/Dissertation/Chapter3/chapter3.markdown

 eventually became a bishop somewhere, but questions whether the person named in the necrology was either the bishop of Chiusi, or the author of the *Decretum*.
-He notes that the necrology refers to "Gratian of Chiusi, bishop", not to "Gratian, bishop of Chiusi."[52]
+He notes that the necrology refers to "Gratian of Chiusi, bishop," not to "Gratian, bishop of Chiusi."[52]
 Pennington's second reservation concerning the identification of the Gratian mentioned in the Siena necrology as *the* Gratian is closely related to his reservation about Grebner's identification of the Gratian mentioned